 - Uses Facebook, Twitter, or whatever the proprietary social media du jour is.

 - Uses Windows or macOS.
 Some people don't even have non-mobile devices.

 Each service we use that's operated by someone other than ourselves is another point of failure in our lives.
 Each of these corporations is handling staggeringly large amounts of personal data.
 When (not if) these companies go belly-up, they inevitably will take peoples' online lives with them.
 I think it's clear to see that these are horrible companies, to be avoided at all cost.
 But what's the alternative?

-Enter FOSS1.
-Over the past 30ish years, millions of man-hours have been put into creating an ecosystem of open-source2 tools.
-It’s feasible to run a daily-driver computer with 100% free software.
+Enter FOSS.
+Over the past 30ish years, millions of man-hours have been put into creating an ecosystem of open-source tools.
+It's feasible to run a daily-driver computer with 100% free software.
 But why stop there?
 There are open-source self-hostable solutions for practically all of these.

 - Postfix/Dovecot for email, as well as alps webmail

 - The Lounge for some the non-techies, and a normal IRC bouncer for myself

 - I'm actually quite happy with a combination of mpd and mpv, though I'm considering setting up FunkWhale

 - Finally, this blog

 Surprisingly enough, the last one took the most time, since I opted to use wersh instead of a more "normal" framework.
 I'm rather proud of where I ended up, check out the code if you're curious!